Squeeze job: Description

-Background
+Etymology

-The term probably originated from the concept that enough water is "squeezed" out of the slurry to render it unflowable, so the portion that has actually entered the zone will stay in place when the squeeze pressure is released.
+The term squeeze job probably originated from the concept that enough water is squeezed out of the slurry to render it unflowable, so the portion that has actually entered the zone will stay in place when the squeeze pressure is released.
 After surface indications (e.g., pressure reaching a predetermined maximum) that a squeeze has been attained, any still-pumpable cement slurry remaining in the drill pipe or tubing ideally can be reverse circulated out before it sets.